Ariel96/UbuntuBoxSetUp/README.md

 # UbuntuBoxSetUp

-Some bash script to setup ubuntu boxes with pentest tools :)
+Some bash scripts to setup ubuntu boxes with pentest tools :)